Blog / Car

 With this option, you can report your accident at one of our authorised workshops or accident reporting centres before repairing your vehicle at your own preferred garage.

-In respose to increasing concerns, The General Insurance Association (GIA) has launched a hotline:
+In response to increasing concerns, the General Insurance Association of Singapore (GIA) has launched an online form to report cases for investigation.

-You can report cases for investigation using this helpline.
-Also, if you are reading this and think you are paying a higher car insurance premium because of a scam accident, call the hotline and, also, let your insurance company know.
+Also, if you are reading this and think you are paying a higher car insurance premium because of a scam accident, input your details onto the form and, let your insurance company know.
 Together, we can fight the fraud!

 For more answers to your insurance questions, - PLUS motoring analysis, news and tips, look out for regular posts in this series.